 substantial benefit means a benefit which has a substantial value relative to the financial resources and assets of the person intending to bestow the benefit.

 trustee company is as defined in relevant jurisdictional legislation: the Trustee Companies Act 1964 (NSW), the Trustee Companies Act 1968 (QLD), the Trustee Companies Act 1984 (VIC), the Trustee Companies Act 1988 (SA), the Trustee Companies Act 1953 (TAS), the Trustee Companies Act 1987 (WA) and the Trustee Companies Act 1947 (ACT).

-workplace bullying means bullying that is unlawful under the applicable state or territory anti discrimination or human rights legislation.
+workplace bullying means bullying that is unlawful under the applicable state or territory anti discrimination or human rights legislation or constitutes bullying at work under Commonwealth legislation.
 If no such legislative definition exists, it is conduct within the definition relied upon by the Australian Human Rights Commission to mean workplace bullying.
 In general terms it includes the repeated less favourable treatment of a person by another or others in the workplace, which may be considered unreasonable and inappropriate workplace practice.
 It includes behaviour that could be expected to intimidate, offend, degrade or humiliate.